bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     then the `WITHIN GROUP` clause can only refer to the same column as the aggregation input.

     !!! note
-        This aggregation function is currently only supported with a `GROUP BY` clause, and on numerical data (integers, floats, etc.) or string/binary data.
+        This aggregation function is currently only supported with a `GROUP BY` clause.

 #### OBJECT_AGG